MaceGibson/EventTrackerProject/README.md

 Through this project, several key lessons were learned:
 - Understanding and implementing RESTful API design principles.
 - Integrating Spring Boot with Spring Data JPA for database operations.
-- Handling HTTP requests and responses using Spring MVC.
 - Testing APIs using Postman for validation and debugging.

 ## API Mappings/Explanations